sonus21/rqueue/docs/message-handling/queue-priority.md

 Weighted Priority
 -
-Weighted priority works in round-robin fashion, in this example Q1 would be polled 6 times, Q2 4 times and Q3 2 times and again this process repeats.
-After polling if it's found that any queue does not have more jobs than their weight is reduced by `Δ` e.g Q1 does not have any item then it's weight is reduces by `Δ = currentWeight * (1-(6/(6+4+2))`.
-As soon as the weight becomes <= 0, queue is inactive and weight is reinitialised when all queues become inactive.
+Weighted priority operates in a round-robin manner, where each queue's polling frequency is determined by its assigned weight.
+In this example, Q1 is polled 6 times, Q2 4 times, and Q3 2 times before the cycle repeats.
+If a queue is found to have no items during polling, its weight is reduced by `Δ`.
+For instance, if Q1 has no items, its weight decreases by `Δ = currentWeight * (1 - (6 / (6 + 4 + 2)))`.
+When a queue's weight drops to or below 0, it becomes inactive.
+The weights are reinitialized when all queues are inactive.

 This algorithm is implemented in [WeightedPriorityPoller][WeightedPriorityPoller]

 Strict Priority
 -
-In Strict priority case, poller would always first poll from the highest priority queue, that's Q1 here.
-After polling if it encounters that if queue does not have any element than that queue becomes inactive for **polling interval**, to avoid starvation a queue can be inactive for maximum of 1 minute.
+In strict priority mode, the poller always starts by polling from the highest priority queue, which is Q1 in this case.
+After polling, if the queue is found to have no elements, it becomes inactive for a designated **polling interval**.
+To prevent starvation, a queue can remain inactive for a maximum of 1 minute before becoming eligible for polling again.

 This algorithm is implemented in [StrictPriorityPoller][StrictPriorityPoller]

 ### Additional Configuration

-* `rqueue.add.default.queue.with.queue.level.priority`:  This flags controls whether the default queue should be added in the listeners where priority has been defined like `priority="critical=5,high=3"`, if we add then the such queues will have one additional level that would be the default one, the default value is `true`.
+* `rqueue.add.default.queue.with.queue.level.priority`: This flag determines whether the default queue should be added to listeners where a priority has been defined using `priority="critical=5,high=3"`.
+If enabled (`true`), such queues will include an additional default level.
+The default value for this flag is `true`.

-* `rqueue.default.queue.with.queue.level.priority`:  The priority of the default queue, when `rqueue.add.default.queue.with.queue.level.priority` is true, by default queue is placed in the middle.
+* `rqueue.default.queue.with.queue.level.priority`: This setting specifies the priority of the default queue when `rqueue.add.default.queue.with.queue.level.priority` is set to `true`.
+By default, the queue is positioned in the middle of the defined priority levels.

 [WeightedPriorityPoller]: https://github.com/sonus21/rqueue/tree/master/rqueue-core/src/main/java/com/github/sonus21/rqueue/listener/WeightedPriorityPoller.java